tibs/fish-and-chips-and-kafka-talk/slides.rst

    cache is provided, because then the check for "ready" would be replaced by a check against the cache).

-   Question: do we want a separate partition for orders from the COOK?
-Or do we want a random partition? (either explicitly or implicitly random)

 Demo with COOK
 --------------